 Dirty Bristow Summer Fête

-Sat 28th August from 6pm ’til Late At The Edge, Cheapside, Digbeth.
-Tickets £5
+Sat 28th August from 6pm ’til Late

-Tickets will appear in your shopping basket, right > Which Includes A Copy Of Dirty Bristow Magazine Issue One
+Which Includes A Copy Of Dirty Bristow Magazine Issue One

 *well, we’ve no experience in this so as long as they look nice.
 We’re also not sure how you would make sure that they were home grown, so there’s not much stopping you popping to Lidil on the day of the fête.